tenev89/tenev89/README.md

 ## 👨‍💻 About Me

-Hello! 👋 I'm a passionate and detail-oriented person with a recent graduation from QA Engineer course.
+"Hello! 👋 I'm a passionate and detail-oriented QA Engineer currently working in software testing.

-I have gained valuable experience by working on a variety of projects and utilizing different tools, all of which I've diligently practiced and refined.
-You can explore some of my work across six repositories, which demonstrate my dedication and proficiency.
+After completing my QA training, I gained hands-on experience through a three-month internship and have since been developing my skills in a professional QA role.
+My GitHub repositories feature projects from my training, showcasing my dedication to learning and applying testing methodologies.
+Always eager to grow, I strive to enhance software quality and contribute to innovative projects."

 ## 💼 Projects